ShipStream/middleware/README.md

 The `system.xml` file is used to define the configuration fields for the whole system rather than a specific instance of the plugin.
 That is, all plugin subscriptions will share the same configuration values defined in this file and only administrators will be able to set the values.
 This file is not always required, but is typically used for things like OAuth 2.0 app credentials or other global settings.

-Like `plugin.xml`, the fields defined in this file correspond to the default config values that may be set in `config.xml` and just allow the configuration to be set via the Admin UI, so it only affects the rendering of the configuration pages and not the values in any way.
+See [system.xml](#systemxml-1) for more information.

 ## Plugin Information